prebuild/prebuild/README.md

-  --path        -p  path        (make a prebuild here) --target      -t  version     (version to build or install for) --prebuild    -pb version     (version to prebuild against) --all                         (prebuild for all known abi versions) --install                     (download when using npm, compile otherwise) --download    -d  [url]       (download prebuilds, no url means github)
+  --path        -p  path        (make a prebuild here) --target      -t  version     (version to build or install for) --prebuild    -b version      (version to prebuild against) --all                         (prebuild for all known abi versions) --install                     (download when using npm, compile otherwise) --download    -d  [url]       (download prebuilds, no url means github)